U.S. to begin offering COVID-19 vaccine booster shots in September | Health

 COVID-19 vaccine booster shots will be made widely available to Americans starting on Sept.
 20, U.S. health officials said on Wednesday, citing data showing diminishing protection from the initial vaccinations as infections rise from the Delta variant.
 U.S. officials will offer a third shot to Americans who received their initial inoculation of two-dose COVID-19 vaccines made by Moderna Inc and by Pfizer Inc and BioNTech AG at least eight months earlier, the Department of Health and Human Services said in a statement https://www.hhs.gov/about/news/2021/08/18/joint-statement-hhs-public-health-and-medical-experts-covid-19-booster-shots.html.

 The U.S. government expects to give out 100 million booster shots for free at around 80,000 locations nationwide, White House coronavirus response coordinator Jeff Zients said.
-Initial booster doses will be given to Americans who received two-dose vaccines, but officials said they anticipate that people who received the single-dose Johnson & Johnson shot, authorized in the United States in February, will also need boosters.
+Initial booster doses will be given to Americans who received two-dose vaccines, but officials said they anticipate that people given Johnson & Johnson's shot, authorized in the United States in February, will also need boosters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)